10 Ransomware Examples to Stay Away From

-2. Petya and NotPetya ransomware
+2. Petya and NotPetya Ransomware

 The Petya cyber attack happened in 2017 and was mostly targeted against Ukraine, but later got around as usual ransomware.
-The overall damage Petya and NotPetya have caused estimated at more than $10 billion, which makes it, probably, the most destructive attack in history.
+The overall damage Petya and NotPetya have caused are estimated at more than $10 billion, which makes it, probably, the most destructive attack in history.
 And while Petya malware is shaped only to make a few Bitcoins, NotPetya evolved as a full-scale political cyberattack.

 How Petya spreads